 This functionality is not enabled by default.
 If you are interested in it, please contact us at email@example.com.

 To understand what this will enable you to do, it is easiest to look at the following Venn-diagram that represents the documents that belong to different search fields as bubbles and depicts the overlap of those search fields:

-To more easily compare these intersections, we have added a "Saved Search Fields" bar chart at the bottom of the side panel.
-Here, you can choose any search field you have previously defined and the resulting bar will show the number of documents that belong both to the currently active main search field and the chosen secondary search field.
+To more easily compare these intersections, you can activate the Insights Presets bar chart in the Filter tab.
+Here, you can choose any Insights Preset you have previously defined, and the resulting bars will show the number of documents that belong both to the currently active main search field, and the chosen Insights Preset.